numalj/Starbucks-GeoSpatial-Analysis/README.md

 By avoiding locations that had no neighbours and more than 3 locations in a 1km radius, I narrowed down the list

 ## Conclusion
-Further analysis can be done to pick ideal locations, for example rank locations based on population density and income.

 Based on the above analysis I have identified a list of store locations that are in regions of